Online MBA concentration in Business Analytics

 Statement of Intent

-• Type a brief response to the following prompts (not to exceed 1000 words total): Please outline your reasons for choosing the Sprott MBA program
+• Type a brief response to the following prompts (not to exceed 1000 words total): Please outline your reasons for choosing the Sprott MBA Program.

 • Please describe how your professional and personal experience has contributed to your interest in and knowledge of business.

-• If you are ultimately admitted to the Sprott MBA program, please describe how you believe completing the Sprott MBA will enhance your ability to achieve your career goals.
+• If you are ultimately admitted to the Sprott MBA program, please describe how you believe completing the Sprott MBA will enhance your ability to achieve your career goals.Upon completion of your answers to the Statement of Intent questions, upload a copy on your MBA application file.

-2 Letters of Recommendation
+Two Letters of Recommendation

 • For each reference, input contact’s name and email address in the application

-• The reference will be able to submit their recommendation directly back to Carleton University on your behalf.
-For applicants with less than four years of professional work experience, two academic references are required.
+• For applicants with less than four years of professional work experience, two academic references are required.
 For applicants with a minimum of four years of professional work experience who have been outside academia for more than four years, two professional recommendations from superiors are required.
 Professional references can be completed through the same reference form, which will be emailed to your referees once you submit your application.

-2 years of full-time professional experience in a management or leadership role
+Two years of full-time professional experience in a management or leadership role

 • Professional experience is defined as holding positions which include managing or supervising team members and may include responsibility of a large portion of a project life cycle; managing time, budget and resources; leading a team in developing needs assessments, processes, and delivery options; strategic and financial planning; or collaboration with key stakeholders.